noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   string public constant symbol = 'POOP';
   // important as ethereum cant deal with decimals, only integers
-  // but via this property you can imitate it uint8 public constant decimals = 18; // how divisible a token can be, 18 is common
+  // but via this property you can imitate it
+  // how divisible a token can be, 18 is common
+  // the derived contract would set totalSupply = someAmount * (10 * decimals) in the constructor when creating the token uint8 public constant decimals = 18;

   /** required events */
   // emitted when a contract transfers a token